veertuinc/anka-docs/Plugins and Integrations/Controller + Registry/github-actions.md

 ## VM Template & Tag Requirements

-1. Github Runner has been installed inside of the VM using https://github.com/veertuinc/getting-started/blob/master/GITHUB_ACTIONS/install.sh
+1. Github Runner has been installed inside of the VM.
+We recommend using [our script](https://github.com/veertuinc/getting-started/tree/master/GITHUB_ACTIONS) for this.

 ## Usage